 Low alloy steels are ferrous metals often considered superior to carbon steels in many ways, though it always depends on the intended use.
 Low alloy steels are created by adding other elements such as nickel or molybdenum.

 Low-alloy steels have various specific advantages that make them suitable for certain types of springs.
 Some benefits over mild steels are that they have very high-temperature properties such as hot compressive strength, which means it can last longer under axial stress – which is very important for springs.
 This is achieved through the addition of chromium, molybdenum or nickel, which has also been documented for improving creep strength.

 Cold-formed steel parts and products are well known for having greater tensile strength and tolerance of stress and temperature – not to mention the surface finish.
 Cold drawn is a type of work hardening that affects the materials basic crystalline structure which changes its properties.
-Talented spring manufacturers apply a variety of techniques to create springs and wire forms with different qualities and capabilities for different applications.
+Talented spring manufacturers apply a variety of techniques to create wire forms and springs such as tension springs and die springs, with different qualities and capabilities for different applications.

 This type of wire is widely used in the automotive industry which makes it a very important spring wire for everyday life.
 The category of oil tempered wire covers a range of mini classifications which define the properties of wire, including its fatigue stress properties.
 These wires are often used in products where a suspension is integral to the device’s ability to function, such as cars.